koka-lang/koka/doc/spec/tour.kk.md

    type rules with _answer_ types (as the type of `shift` depends on the context of its matching `reset`).
 2. _The scope of an effect handler is delimited_ by the handler definition.
 This is just like `shift`/`reset` but unlike ``call/cc``.
-Delimiting the scope of a resumption has various good properties, like efficient implementation strategies, but also that it allows for modular composition.
+Delimiting the scope of a resumption has various good properties, like efficient implementation strategies, but also that it allows for modular composition (see also Oleg Kiselyov's ["against call/cc"](http://okmij.org/ftp/continuations/against-callcc.html)).
 3. _Effect handlers can be composed freely_.
 This is unlike general _monads_ which need monad transformers to compose in particular ways.
 Essentially effect handlers can compose freely because every effect handler can be expressed eventually as an instance of a _free monad_ which _do_ compose.
 This also means means that